nerdoc/reactor_test/README.md

 # reactor_test

-This repo is only a demo/testing repo for [Reactor](https://github.com/edelvalle/reactor).
+This repo is only a demo/testing repo for [Reactor](https://github.com/edelvalle/reactor), see [Bug](https://github.com/edelvalle/reactor/issues/38).

 ## Install